natygaol/natygaol/README.md

 ### Hi 👋, I'm Naty👩‍💻.

-I just graduated from a bootcamp in Le Wagon.
+I just graduated from Le Wagon.
 I love web development and everything about technology 🤖.
 Actually, I am very interested in working remotely, particularly for startups or companies where I can interact with Ruby on Rails or data modeling.
 In Le Wagon we designed, implemented and shipped to production a clone of AirBnb and a Rails prototype : https://castlevania-bootcamp.herokuapp.com/ .For our Demo Day we launch a travel platform where the users can customize their Safari trips to Tanzania: https://abiona.herokuapp.com/.

 Currently: